BY: GEORGE KAPLAN

-“Who’s this?”
-A boy could be calling me?
+A boy?
+For me?
 I hope he doesn’t want help with his homework.
 That’d give me an opening but I want someone smart.

 “Would you like to go to the movies on Saturday, Mary Louise?” he asked after several seconds.

 “But all the other girls do.”